List of birds of New Mexico

 This list of birds of New Mexico are the species documented in the U.S. state of New Mexico and accepted by the New Mexico Bird Records Committee (NMBRC).
 As of August 2022, 552 species were included in the official list.
 Of them, 176 are on the review list (see below), five species have been introduced to North America, and three have been extirpated.
 An additional extirpated species has been added from another source.
+An accidental species has also been added from a different source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in New Mexico as permanent residents, summer or winter visitors, or migrants.
 These tags are used to annotate some species: